malaybaku/VMagicMirror/docs/langs/_english/tips/perfect_sync.md

 The first way is to load ready-to-use model.

-Download [千駄ヶ谷 渋（iPhone用BlendShapeあり）](https://hub.vroid.com/characters/7307666808713466197/models/1090122510476995853), and load on VMagicMirror.
+Download [AvatarSample_A パーフェクトシンク対応](https://hub.vroid.com/characters/2287322741607496883/models/1995551907338074831), and load on VMagicMirror.
 Then, open `Ex.Tracker` tab and connect to the iOS app.
 Then turn on `Use Perfect Sync` check.

 That's it!
 Try move your eyebrow, mouth, or tongue as you want.